jfrog/frogbot/README.md

         // JF_INCLUDE_ALL_VULNERABILITIES= "TRUE"

         // [Optional, default: "TRUE"]
-        // Fails the Frogbot task if any security issue was found.
+        // Fails the Frogbot task if any security issue is found.
         // JF_FAIL= "FALSE"
     }